exercism/website-copy/tracks/javascript/exercises/all-your-base/mentoring.md

 ### Reasonable solution

-The most important thing is that the student has implement the algorithm(s) themselves.
+The most important thing is that the student has to implement the algorithm(s) themselves.
 This means no libraries and no `.toString(base)`.

 ```javascript